Standard Freight Pallet Sizes & Dimensions

 A standard pallet can hold up to 4,600 lbs.

-How much do shipping pallets cost?
+How much does shipping a pallet cost?

 The cost of shipping pallets depends on a variety of factors such as material, size, product type, and location.
 Use our online quoting tool to get free quotes for pallet shipments today.